aquasecurity/tracee/docs/docs/policies/index.md

 ## Tracee Kubernetes Policy configuration

-Through Querying the Tracee Configmap, users can access the default configuration and apply changes:
+Through Querying the Tracee Configmap which is part of the Daemonset, users can access the default policy and apply changes:
 ```console
 kubectl edit ds/tracee -n tracee-system
 ```

 ## Tracee CLI Policy configuration

-Applying Tracee Policies in the CLI is further detailed within the [filtering section.](./filtering)
+There are multiple ways Tracee can be configured in the CLI.

+### Tracee Config

+The first one is through providing the Tracee Policy as a Tracee Config File as detailed in the [`Config` section of the documentation.](../config/overview/)

+### Tracee CLI Flags

+Alternatively, Tracee can be configured by applying [filters.](./filtering)

 ## Video Content